BigWhyPro/BigWhyPro.github.io/_posts/2024-08-01-rest-is-for-the-Sabbath.md

 *If your Creator rests only the Sabbath, then why aren't you creating every day?
 How did you become so sedentary, so FRAIL?*

+Part of what we do during our periods of ***PHYSICAL*** rest throughout the day is think intently, deeply about how we can be less frail and more productive when we are not resting.

 # Make this Fraility Index Your Own

 Understand the principle, then build your own ... you are welcome to clone this Frality Index [FI], but your Fraility Index has to be your own.